The Growing Pains Movie

-The Growing Pains Movie is a 2000 American made-for-television comedy film and is the first of two reunion films based on the 1985–1992 sitcom Growing Pains.
-It premiered on ABC November 5, 2000 as a two-hour episode of The Wonderful World of Disney anthology series.
+The Growing Pains Movie is a 2000 American comedy television film directed by Alan Metter and written by David Kendall and Michael Sullivan.
+It is the first of two reunion films based on the 1985–1992 sitcom Growing Pains.
+It premiered on ABC on November 5, 2000 as a two-hour episode of The Wonderful World of Disney anthology series.